-Fidelity recently published their ‘Unlocking the Power of Advice’ report as part of their Financial Power of Women series.
-One of the key statistics to really hit me hard was that of all the financial advisers registered with the FCA with permission to provide investment advice, only 14% are women.
+‘Unlocking the Power of Advice’, Fidelity’s report in their Financial Power of Women series, shows one key statistic that really hit me hard.
+They found that of all registered with the FCA with permission to provide investment advice, only 14% were female financial advisers.

 The reason it had such an impact on me is because I remember sitting in a board meeting, in 2001, at what was then the first “run-by-women-for-women” independent financial advice firm discussing how difficult it was to recruit female advisers.
 One of the reasons for this was that, as I recall, just 14% of IFAs at the time were women.
 It would seem that almost 20 years on, we’ve made no progress at all.